taromorimoto/teuvopeltoniemi/_posts/news/2022-11-12-Netherlands-article.md

 layout: post
-title: Published the article in Tiedetoimittajat
+title: Published the article about nuclear waste in Tiedetoimittajat
 ---
 ”Ydinvoimaa ja ydinjätettä Hollannissa” (Nuclear power and nuclear waste in the Netherlands).
 Tiedetoimittaja 3/2022.Nov.
 9-13, 2022.